CakeML/cakeml/how-to.md

     (* the following succeeds and prints True *) if plus2 = plus3 then print "True\n" else print "False\n";

-Arguably, it does not make sense to compare functions like this.
+Arguably, it does not make sense to compare functions.
 Thus we took the freedom to pick a semantics that is both well defined and leads to a good implementation for the common case, i.e. no closures.

 Lack of let-polymorphism
 ------------------------

 CakeML does not support let-polymorphism.
 The following is an example of a program that type checks in SML, but not in CakeML.
-It doesn't type check in CakeML because the let-bound `x` must at its uses be instantiated to `int list` and `string list`.
+It fails to type check in CakeML because the let-bound `x` must, at its uses, be instantiated to `int list` and `string list`.

 ```